Unified Microphone Conversion: Many-to-Many Device Mapping via Feature-wise Linear Modulation

 \subsection{Results}

+Table \ref{tab:result} presents the performance of Unified-MC-Real and Unified-MC-Synth, each trained on data from different source devices.
+Each row represents a model trained on a particular device, showcasing robust performance across heterogeneous recording conditions.
+The results confirm that both methods significantly enhance resilience against device mismatch, as evidenced by consistent performance gains in classification task.

-In Table \ref{tab:result2}, Ideal system is trained on recordings from all seven devices, while others are trained only on iPhone 14.
-Baseline results show significant performance degradation due to device mismatch, highlighting the impact of device variability.
-Our methods significantly close the gap between baseline and ideal systems, surpassing the state-of-the-art method by 2.6\% and reducing variability by 0.8\% in the macro-average F1 score.
-Notably, Unified-MC-Synth performs comparably to Unified-MC-Real without requiring recorded device frequency response.
+In Table \ref{tab:result2}, the Ideal system represents an ideal scenario in which data from all seven devices are available during training.
+The Baseline system is a SEC model trained on iPhone 14 data only, without any additional techniques, which demonstrates the extent of performance deterioration caused by device mismatch.
+The state-of-the-art methods, MC-100-Gen and MC-200-Gen, employ multiple Microphone Conversion models for each device pair, each trained for 100 or 200 epochs, respectively, to generate augmented audio for SEC model training.
+Our methods substantially bridge the gap between the Baseline and Ideal systems, outperforming the state-of-the-art by 2.6\% and reducing variability by 0.8\% in the macro-average F1 score.
+Notably, Unified-MC-Synth performs comparably to Unified-MC-Real, despite not requiring recorded device frequency response.

-Tables \ref{tab:result} provides detailed SEC performance for Unified-MC-Real and Unified-MC-Synth, which utilize recorded and synthetic frequency responses, respectively.
-Each row represents a SEC model trained on samples from a single source device.
-The results show that our methods significantly enhance SEC system resilience against heterogeneous devices.

-The experiment results and Figure \ref{fig:source_target} demonstrate that the Unified Microphone Conversion network accurately replicates the spectro-temporal characteristics of each target device, given the frequency response difference.